tlodge/databox-sdk-tutorial/gettingstarted/sdk/index.md

   <figcaption class="figure-caption text-center">sdk main screen</figcaption>
 </figure>

 If you have not yet read the overview of the databox, it may be worth doing so before continuing.
 Apps built in the SDK use a (loose) flow-based programming paradigm.
-Apps are built as directed graph of black boxes with well-defined input and output interfaces (ports) connected by edges.
+Apps are built as a directed graph of black boxes with input and output interfaces (ports) connected by edges.
 We are principally concerned with data flow; data (information packets) flows along edges, in and out of nodes and is processed and modified along the way.
-Out of the box the sdk gives you several 'nodes' that you can use to construct your apps:
+Out of the box the sdk gives you several 'node' types that you can use to construct your apps:

 - datasources

 **Datasources** are originators of data (e.g. iot devices such as smartplugs or bulbs, social media data feeds, system logs, webcam images and so on).
-They will typically just have a single output on which they send data.
+They will typically have a single output on which they send data.
 Data sources may create different data depending on how they are configured.
 For example the sensingkit datasource can be configured to to emit data for a range of onboard sensors, including accelerometer, light, audio and bluetooth scans.
 The data schema will vary according to the specifics of how a datasource is configured.

 - processors